Whether you're new in town, just visiting, or a lifelong resident, you'll

 than an hour from Knoxville in places like the Great Smoky Mountains National

-Park, Big South Fork NRR or one of our many State Parks.
+Park, Big South Fork NRRA or one of our many State Parks.

 Many local high school tracks are open to the public.
 We are also fortunate to have the University of Tennessee's Tom Black Track.
 Normally it is open to the public except during events and when in use by the University teams; however, it is currently closed until further notice while undergoing renovations.

 Top Running Locations